7 min read

 Sync pages with source doc permissions

-By default, sync pages inherit the permissions of the of the original doc.
+By default, sync pages inherit the permissions of the original doc.
 This means if you have access to the original doc, you will see the sync page.
 If you do not, you will see your access denied.
 These sync pages allow two-way edits that sync instantly, so users who have permissions to edit the original doc can also make edits in the sync page.

 Consider for